How to Prepare a Successful Request For

 3) Evidence for the alien's influence on the field: To show the alien's influence on the field, the evidence may include citations, patents commercialization, contracts, and article downloads.
 Also, the submitted evidence should include the instances of the practical application or utilization of the alien's work, and provide documentary evidence to support each instance.

 - It must be shown that the foreign national’s proposed endeavor has both substantial merit and national importance;

-The NIW applicants should show that the alien's ability to serve U.S. national interest is significantly above the available U.S. worker with same minimal qualifications, and it should show that the alien has a past record of contributions to areas of national interest justifying future benefit to national interest.
+The NIW applicants should show that the alien has a past record of contributions to areas of national interest justifying future benefit to national interest.
 The alien applicant should address each of the prongs separately, and established how you satisfy these requirements.

-To assess whether an alien applicant is substantially better than others in the field, the EB2 National Interest Waiver regulation and NYSDOT case also requires that an alien applicant should establish exceptional ability for the EB2 immigrant visa category, and achieved significant contributions in the field.
+The EB2 National Interest Waiver regulation and Dhanasar case also requires that an alien applicant should establish exceptional ability for the EB2 immigrant visa category, and achieved significant contributions in the field.
 To satisfy these requirements, an EB2 National Interest Waiver petition should include substantial supporting evidence which includes: